mosn/layotto/docs/en/development/developing-api.md

 #### 2.3.1.
 Quick start
 need to have:

-- what What can this API do
+- What can this API do
-- what What does this quickstart do?
+- What does this quickstart do?
 What effect you want to achieve, it’s best to have a picture to explain
 - Steps of operation

 Correct example：[Dapr pub-sub quickstart](https://github.com/dapr/quickstarts/tree/v1.0.0/pub-sub) Before the operation, stickers to explain what to do